gonguasp/CTR_Switch_Bot/README.md

 To make this bot run you will need:
   - Config the mongoDB, create a new data base and change the url connection to yours .
-  - Insert in the mongoDB ParametersSchema collection the documment with fields name = your login token bot value and description = "loginToken"
+  - Insert in the mongoDB ParametersSchema collection the documment with fields "name" = your login token bot value and "description" = "loginToken"
   - Install nodejs